-Another amazing time-saver (and fun kid tool) is the mini chopper, which allows you to chop foods into small pieces without making a huge mess and without having to break out a giant knife.
-Extra bonus: The mini chopper makes a very satisfying “ka-chung! ka-chung!” as you press it down so it feels and sounds like you’re doing great work.
+Another amazing time-saver (and fun kid tool) is the mini chopper.
+This tool allows you to chop foods into small pieces without making a huge mess.
+Extra bonus: The mini chopper makes a very satisfying “ka-chung! ka-chung!” as you press it down.
 We (or rather the kids) used the mini chopper to mince the (pitted) cherries into nice, evenly small pieces before adding them to the ice cream.
 Prep note: We froze the cherries ahead of time, making them slightly easier to chop.

 Cherry-Rosemary Ice Cream

-1. In a medium saucepan, heat the milk over very low heat until steamy but not boiling.
-Turn off the heat, add the rosemary and let it steep in the milk for 30 minutes.
+In a medium saucepan, heat the milk over very low heat until steamy but not boiling.
+Turn off the heat, add the rosemary and steep it in the milk for 30 minutes.

 Blogger disclosure: We received equipment to sample from OXO.
 We did not receive compensation for this post.
-All opinions expressed are our own.
+This post reflects our own opinions only.